Skip to content

 Can I get home insurance if I live in a flood-risk area?

-It can be more difficult to get buildings insurance if your home is in an area prone to flooding, but the government’s Flood Re scheme may be able to help.
+It can be more difficult to get home insurance if you live in a flood-risk area.
+But the government’s Flood Re scheme may be able to help.

 It was set up to ensure people in high flood-risk areas can still get cover for their homes at affordable prices.
 And you could still get a quote with us if you live in a flood-risk area.